Top 5 Winter Activities in Gstaad

 1. Explore themed trails on foot

-With over 30 prepared hiking trails, Gstaad is a great place to explore on foot.
-There are a number of themed trails which are designed to expand your cultural knowledge of the destination.
-Popular trails include the Schönried – Saanenmöser History Trail, a 2 km panoramic trail with information boards along the route summarising the local history of the area between the 13th and 19th century, the Zweisimmen Castles Trail, transporting you back to the Middle Ages and the Yehudi Menuhin's Philosophers' Trail, a 1 hour hike along the River Saane with 12 boards carrying quotes from Lord Yehudi Menuhin who founded the famous Menuhin Festiva in 1957.
+Popular trails include the Schönried – Saanenmöser History Trail, a 2 km panoramic trail with information boards along the route summarising the local history of the area between the 13th and 19th century, the Zweisimmen Castles Trail, transporting you back to the Middle Ages and the Yehudi Menuhin's Philosophers' Trail, a 1 hour hike along the River Saane with 12 boards carrying quotes from Lord Yehudi Menuhin who founded the famous Menuhin Festival in 1957.

 2. Tour the mountains by bike